Gophers on the brink of signing Minnesota native Treyton Thompson

 “All the little things that he has to do at Minnesota we’re having him do here,” Holmes said.
 “It’s going to be two years of prep work to get him ready for Minnesota.
 But he’s up for the challenge and he’s been fantastic.”

-In the 2021 class, Minnesota’s only scholarship offers were to Thompson, Minnehaha Academy’s 7-footer Chet Holmgren, former East Ridge and Sunrise Christian wing Kendall Brown and Stewartville’s Will Tschetter.
+In the 2021 class, Minnesota’s only scholarship offers were to Thompson, Minnehaha Academy 7-footer Chet Holmgren, former East Ridge and Sunrise Christian wing Kendall Brown and Stewartville’s Will Tschetter.

 Brown and Tschetter will sign this week with Baylor and Michigan, respectively.
 Holmgren, the No. 1 senior in the country, is likely to wait until the spring to decide.